JohannesStutz/100-days-of-code/r1-log.md

 ### R1D10
 New project: blur the background in webcam videos.
 [Link to repo](https://github.com/JohannesStutz/background-detection).
 Very productive day!
 Starting with taking images, annotating them, building a model with fastai and writing some OpenCV code to create a video with blurred video.
 Blog posts not quite finished yet but coming along.

+### R1D11
+Spent a lot of time finishing the [blog post](https://deeplearning.berlin/fastai/privacy/getting%20started/2021/02/09/Background-Blur-Part-1.html) for background blurring.
+Part 1 is online.
+Figured out a better way to do the masking (alpha blending instead of binary mask), will cover this in blog post no. 2 tomorrow.